isikyus/defenders-of-kathrakopolis/README.md

   for crafting, even though they can never cast them, and divine casters can still count any spells on their full spell list towards crafting pre-requisites.

-* Items like the Ring and Page of Spell Knowlege can be used to exceed these limits.
+* Items like the Ring and Page of Spell Knowledge can be used to exceed these limits.
   These can also be bought as powers with Stars (see next section).

 ### Magic Items as Powers